russney/aws_terraform_amos/README.md

 * Make the permissions read only by your user locally:
 * "chmod 600 amos_kp.pem"

+#create security group that only your PC has access to
+* go to EC2 and select Security groups from left pane - create amos_sg
+* click edit - and add ports 22, 3000 for 'My IP'

 #create .tf file, and put access and secret key in there
 * framework should look like the amos.tf file